What is TECH 2017?

 The TECH 2017 event strives to present classroom technology projects from across the state of Illinois.
 All schools and districts in Illinois are invited to apply to participate.
 Selected schools will send teams of up to four participants to TECH 2017 which will include two or three students accompanied by one teacher and/or administrator.
 School selections will be made on the basis of the location of the school within the state, grade level, type of demonstration proposed and diversity in student learning styles.
 Each participating school will be provided a table in the Capitol Building on which to showcase project information.
 All demonstrations will take place Tuesday, May 9, 2017.
 Funding for travel and other expenses incurred by participants will be the responsibility of each participating school.

 All schools throughout Illinois are invited to apply to participate in TECH 2017.
-Applications are accepted through March 8, 2017.
-School teams will be selected in mid-March to represent a balanced distribution between legislative districts, grade levels and curricular areas.
-Preference will be given to those projects that demonstrate improved teaching and learning through the use of technology.
+Applications for TECH 2017 were accepted through March 8, 2017.
+School teams were selected in mid-March to represent a balanced distribution between legislative districts, grade levels and curricular areas.
+Preference were given to those projects that demonstrate improved teaching and learning through the use of technology.
+View the TECH 2017 Schools.